airr-community/airr-standards/docs/examples/datarep_cmd_example.rst

-AIRR-seq Data Representation Standard Interoperability Example
+AIRR Rearrangement TSV Interoperability Example
 ================================================================================

-The example that follows illustrates the interoperability provided by the AIRR-seq Data Representation Standard.
-The code provided demonstrates how to take AIRR formated data output by IgBLAST and combine it with data processed by IMGT/HighV-QUEST that has converted to the AIRR standard by Change-O. Then, the merged output of these two distinct tools is used to (a) create MiAIRR compliant GenBank/TLS submission files, and (b) perform a simple V gene usage analysis task.
+The example that follows illustrates the interoperability provided by the AIRR Rearrangement schema.
+The code provided demonstrates how to take AIRR formatted data output by IgBLAST and combine it with data processed by IMGT/HighV-QUEST that has converted to the AIRR format by Change-O. Then, the merged output of these two distinct tools is used to (a) create MiAIRR compliant GenBank/TLS submission files, and (b) perform a simple V gene usage analysis task.